Global Thought Experience

 Additional Information for Students

-- Submit an online application by September 25th for placement this fall semester.
-CGT staff will review each application and subsequently match successful applicants to an organization.
+- CGT staff reviews each application submitted by the deadline and subsequently matches successful applicants to an organization.

 - The program involves 3-6 hours/week of service at the assigned organization, and participation in monthly meetings on campus.

 - The monthly meetings on campus will give GTE participants an opportunity to learn about the work their fellow students are engaging in—to see the issue of immigration in New York from different angles and within global context.
 Meetings will be led by CGT staff members and feature access to relevant readings and literature.
 Refreshments will be provided as well.

 - As an experiential learning initiative, please note that GTE is non-credit-bearing.